-Only 17 minutes by car to downtown Portland, St. Johns is a world apart—a nature lover’s paradise, surrounded, intersected, and graced by two rivers, a slough, and a sizable wetland, respectively.
+Only 17 minutes by car to downtown Portland, the St. Johns neighborhood is a world apart—a nature lover’s paradise, surrounded, intersected, and graced by two rivers, a slough, and a sizable wetland, respectively.

-St. Johns is located in North Portland, on the western tip of the peninsula formed by the convergence of the Willamette and Columbia Rivers.
+The St. Johns neighborhood is located in North Portland, on the western tip of the peninsula formed by the convergence of the Willamette and Columbia Rivers.

 It’s bordered by the Columbia River to the northeast (separating it from Hayden Island), the Willamette River to the northwest (separating it from Sauvie Island and Linnton), the North Portland railroad to the southeast (separating it from University Park, Portsmouth, and Kenton), and Cathedral Park to the southwest.